mark-gerarts/m/README.md

-# Nix / NixOS configuration
+# Desktop Configurations

-A very much WIP set of configuration files for my Nix/NixOS setup.
+Configuration files for my desktop.
 The `/m` setup is inspired by [burke/b](https://github.com/burke/b).
+I use NixOS for my primary devices, and Alpine for low-specced machines.

-## Installation
+## NixOS

 First, do a regular (minimal) install of NixOS.
 Then clone this repository into `/m` and symlink all config from here.
 All the following stuff could be just a